 This time line is based on open source articles and primarly the timeline published on the Army ACRT site at army.mil

 Below is the 15 year time line and evolution of the Army Physical Fitness Test (APFT) replacment program

 According to Lt.
-Col. Feltwell, Once the army completes the initial operational capability the Army Combat Readiness Test could be fully implemented and the program of record in 2020 time frame.
+Col. Feltwell, Once the army completes the initial operational capability the Army Combat Readiness Test could be fully implemented and the official Army Physical test of record.

 FM 7-22 will be updated with the new ACFT and the training plans for prepairing for the test.

 Initial implementation: the entire Army will take two not-for-record ACFTs six months apart.